Potential Complications of the Visian ICL™ and Other Refractive Procedures

 There is increasing concern in the ophthalmic community regarding dry eye and the decision to perform LASIK.
 Dry eye is a common disease that often causes patients to seek LASIK because of difficulty wearing contact lenses.
 According to Toda, et al, in the August 2002 Archives of Ophthalmology, “more than 75 percent of the patients undergoing LASIK have preoperative dry eye.”
 1 Additionally, some 59.4 percent of those patients who do not have dry eye preoperatively will end up with it postoperatively2.
 There is also general consensus that worsening of preexisting dry eye occurs after LASIK.

 Problems with the Corneal Flap

 Some of the complications of LASIK eye surgery stem from the corneal flap.
 It may be too thin or too thick or sometimes irregular.
-Diffuse lamellar keratitis, or DLK, describes another flap-related problem that develops when epithelial cells migrate beneath the flap.
+Diffuse lamellar keratitis, or DLK, describes another flap-related problem that develops when infiltrates migrate beneath the flap.
 These complications are not associated with the Visian ICL surgery as the cornea remains untouched.

 Visian ICL Complications

 Some complications associated with the Visian ICL differ from those associated with LASIK or PRK.
 For a complete discussion of all complications, please ask your ophthalmologist.

 Since the Visian ICL is placed inside the eye, potential risk touching the eye’s natural lens may result.
 Damage to the natural lens may cause an opacity of the lens, in the most serious case, requiring removal and replacement of the natural lens with a synthetic lens.
 These opacities, requiring surgical intervention, occurred in less than 1 percent of the Visian ICL patients3.